toptal/picasso/.changeset/large-socks-give.md

 ### Input

-- improve success state of multiline input
+- show success icon at the bottom of multiline input